anjon/DevOps-Project/Project-03.md

 Exec command=docker run -d --name docker_demo -p 8090:8080 docker_demo
 ```

 Now check on the docker host what are the image are there and containers run over there.
+Check images and containers again on Docker host.
+This time an image and container get creates through Jenkins job.

 On the ***DevOps-Project-03*** home page run the `Build Now` and check for the success of the jenkins job.
 After the completion of  jenkins job please go to the web browser and then check the application
 `http://<DOCKER_PUB_IP>:8090/webapp`